interlay/interlay.github.io/docs/vault/overview.md

 ### Pool-based Fee Distribution

 Vaults earn fees based on the issued and redeemed PolkaBTC volume.
-To reduce variance of payouts, the PolkaBTC bride implements a **pooled fee model**.
+To reduce variance of payouts, the PolkaBTC bridge implements a **pooled fee model**.

 Each time a user issues or redeems PolkaBTC, they pay the following fees to a **global fee pool**: